captainjack0003/OCR_Implementation/README.md

 ![image](https://github.com/captainjack0003/OCR_Implementation/assets/75877962/46358e0f-1d13-4829-a2a4-8bdcb02b5187)

-# Steps to use google cloud vision api
+# Steps to use Google Cloud Vision API

 To use the Google Cloud Vision API, you need to follow these steps: